 Add the wine to the pitcher.

-Give your mixture a stir with your cocktail stirrer or a long-handled spoon.
-Chill the mixture for 1 hour to allow all of those individual components to morph into some fantastic beast of a flavor.
+Stir the pitcher’s contents with your cocktail stirrer or a long-handled spoon.
+Chill the mixture for 1 hour to allow all those individual spirits and liqueurs to marry together.

-You can mix these all together up to a week before and keep the sangria base stored in the fridge in a covered container.
+You can mix the tropical sangria a week before serving it and keep it stored in a covered container in the refrigerator.

-You can add your favorite tropical (or non-tropical) fruits to this sangria.
+You can add your favorite tropical fruits to this sangria.
+You can even add some non-tropical fruits.
 Some of my favorites are:

 - pineapple chunks